stefanjudis/pwt-workshop/lessons/01-tooling/02-recording-tests.md

 ## Result

-After you created a test make sure it works by running it.
+After you recorded and created a test, make sure it works by running it.

 ```bash
 $ npx playwright test